 9. You Have Violated Copyright Knowingly or Unknowingly

 If your site receives a lot of valid copyright removal notices, then your rankings will drop.
 In the words of Google, “Sites with high numbers of removal notices may appear lower in our results.
 This ranking change should help users find legitimate, quality sources of content more easily—whether it’s a song previewed on NPR’s music website, a TV show on Hulu or new music streamed from Spotify.”

-If your site is related to music or video streaming, then you are most likely to hit with this update also known by the name Emanuel or the Pirate update.
+If your site is related to music or video streaming, you are most likely to hit with this update, also known by Emanuel or the Pirate update.

 How To Identify Copyright Violation?

 Visit the Google Transparency Report and enter your website URL to see the number of requests filed by others against your website.

 Remove the pages that are inviting copyright violation asap and remain cautious that there are no future copyright violations from your side.
 Remember, copyright violations can happen in the form of text, image, audio, or video.
 It is better to keep a check on the transparency report and adopt a strict content policy that restricts the publication of copyright material on your site.